David Perkins (footballer): Return to Rochdale

 On 24 May 2018, it was announced that Perkins had signed a new two-year deal with Rochdale, which would be effective from July 1, moving from Wigan Athletic where he spent 3 years.
 It is Perkins' second spell at the club, after a season long stay in the 2007–08 season.

 Speaking about the move, Perkins said "I've had a good three years at Wigan.
 We got promoted during my first year, relegated during my second and then promoted this season.
 I've had some great times there and I've enjoyed every minute of it.
 The fans have been unbelievable with me, all the staff and the Chairman, so I can't thank them enough."

 Tranmere Rovers

 On 5 January 2019, Perkins joined Tranmere Rovers on an 18-month contract from Rochdale.

 AFC Fylde

 On 16 August 2020, Perkins signed for AFC Fylde.
 He was released on 21 May 2022.

 Bamber Bridge

 On 2 August 2022, Perkins signed for Bamber Bridge.

 Exeter City

 On 1 January 2024, Perkins was an unused substitute for Exeter's League One fixture away at Reading due to a shortage of available first-team players.
 He was given the number 18 shirt.
 Perkins would feature in an Exeter City match during the 2024–25 season, coming on as a 67th minute substitute in a EFL Trophy home fixture against Tottenham Hotspur; consequently, he became their oldest player at the age of 42.
 Exeter City won the match 2–0.

 Coaching career

 On 10 November 2022, Perkins was appointed first team coach and Under 23s manager at Exeter City.

+In February 2026, Perkins returned to former club Wigan Athletic as first-team coach, following head coach Gary Caldwell from Exeter City.